About / Values

 Free and Open Dialogue

 We insist upon a learning environment that prizes critical thought, welcomes informed dissent, and facilitates orderly debate.
-Our attendees are encouraged to express their perspectives, and when appropriate, engage in rational argumentation.
+Our attendees are encouraged to express their perspectives, and when appropriate, engage in rational argument.

 We place great worth on the opportunity to benefit from the insights and experiences of our fellow participants.
 Further, though we may find ourselves in disagreement with others, we will nevertheless accord respect to the voice of competing views.

 While it is our position that scripture is (when properly understood) the final authority on matters of belief and practice within the church, we do not insist that scripture is the only source of information about the world.
-Accordingly, we affirm the value of knowledge derived from the arts and sciences, and attempt to bring such knowledge to bear on questions of a biblical category.
+Accordingly, we affirm the value of knowledge derived from the arts and sciences, and attempt to bring such knowledge to bear In relation to questions in a biblical category.